-Pharmacy services were displayed on some posters around the pharmacy area.
+Pharmacy services were displayed on leaflets and posters that could be found around the pharmacy area.
 Access to the pharmacy was step free.
 There was space for the movement of a wheelchair or pushchair in the pharmacy and seating for patients and customers who were waiting.
-Large label printing was available for patients with sight difficulties.

-The pharmacy team supplied MDS trays to around 70 domiciliary patients.
-Staff organised all their MDS patients into a four week cycle and maintained audit trails to prepare and deliver the MDS trays.
-One MDS tray was examined and an audit trail to denote who dispensed and who checked the tray was complete.
-Descriptions were routinely provided for the medicines contained within the MDS trays.
+The pharmacy team supplied multi-compartment compliance aids trays to around 300 patients for use in their own homes.
+Staff organised all their patients into a four-week cycle and maintained audit trails to prepare and deliver the compliance aids.
+These were dispensed in a back room to reduce distractions to staff.
+One compliance aid was examined and an audit trail to denote who dispensed and who checked the tray was complete.
+Descriptions were routinely provided for the medicines contained within the compliance aids.
 Staff reported that patient information leaflets were routinely supplied.

 The pharmacy team had an awareness of the strengthened warnings and measures to prevent against valproate exposure during pregnancy.
 Valproate patient cards were not available for use during dispensing valproate to all female patients at the time of the inspection.
-The inspector proffered advice about this.
-The pharmacist reported that he would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and they are aware of these and query if they were taking effective contraception.
+The pharmacy team reported that they would undertake to order these cards.
+The pharmacist reported that he would check that the patient's prescriber had discussed the risks of exposure in pregnancy with them and they are aware of these and query if they were taking effective contraception.